szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Therefore, it starts with a +2 bonus (from +3), which improves to +1 at level 5, 0 at level 10, -1 at level 15, and -2 at level 20.

+Finally, it changes their saving throws from Spell to Breath and bypasses magic resistance (but still can be dispelled).

 **Component 280:** Make Poison (cleric spell) do half damage on a failed save (without poisoning them)

 See component 100 for reasoning.